Laser

 And do not forget to buy an ILDA cable, in case it is not provided with the laser !

-Also, be sure the lasers addon is activated :
+Also, be sure the Lasers addon is activated :

 Once everything is plugged in, run Millumin and create a laser layer.
 A first output should be already created and assigned, as shown in the image below :